readium/architecture/misc/W3C/wpub.md

 ### 1.5.
 Language

 [The W3C infoset](https://w3c.github.io/wpub/#wp-language) specifies the following requirement for a language:
-> When specified, the language MUST be a tag that conforms to [bcp47].
+> When specified, the language MUST be a tag that conforms to BCP 47.

 This is very similar to the default context for the Readium Manifest: